sous-chefs/rvm/README.md

 ## `global_gems`

+A list of gem hashes to be installed into the *global* gemset in each installed RVM ruby.
+The RVM global.gems files will be added to and all installed rubies will be iterated over to ensure full installation coverage.
+See the `rvm_gem` resource for more details about the options for each gem hash.
+The default puts bundler in each ruby:

+    node[:rvm][:global_gems] = [
+      { :name => "bundler" }
+    ]

 ## `gems`

+A list of gem hashes to be installed into arbitrary RVM rubies and gemsets.
+See the `rvm_gem` resource for more details about the options for each gem hash and target ruby environment.
+The default is an empty hash.

 ## `rvmrc`

-Declares a hash of system-wide `rvmrc` options.
+A hash of system-wide `rvmrc` options.
 The key is the RVM setting name (in String or Symbol form) and the value is the desired setting value.
 An example used on a build box might be:

     node[:rvm][:rvmrc] = {